 Our sales partners may use the forwarded data only for the purpose of contacting you within the scope of selling our developments.

-- The data transfer is necessary for the performance of the contract with you pursuant to the first sentence of Article 6(1), point (b) GDPR
+- it is necessary for the performance of a contract with you pursuant to the first sentence of point (b) of Article 6(1) GDPR,

 Our website uses the Leadlab service by Wiredminds GmbHand its tracking pixel technology to analyze user behavior and optimize our site accordingly.
 In particular, this service allows us to identify which companies have visited our site.
 In doing so we do not obtain any information that may identify you directly.

 The use of Leadlab involves tracking pixels that allow statistical analysis of the use of this website based on your visits.
 Wiredminds uses a pseudonym to process the information in a usage profile for the purpose of analysis.
 The data are anonymized to the extent possible.

 Without your specific permission, we neither use the data collected to identify you personally nor will we combine the data with personal data pertaining to the pseudonym associated with you.

 If IP addresses are collected, they are immediately anonymized after collection by deleting the last number block.